UPDATED OCT 24, 2019

 Bicycling acts as transportation to some, exercise to others, and fun for all.
-And Pittsburgh is crisscrossed with bike trails galore, both urban and scenic.
-So grab your bike, strip off the training wheels, and hit the trail!
+Luckily, Pittsburgh is crisscrossed with bike trails galore, both urban and scenic.
+So grab your bike, and hit the trail!

 Prepare to get lost in over 24 miles of Pittsburgh history.
 The Three Rivers Heritage Trail is a combination of the best biking trails throughout the city, connecting neighborhoods, sights, sounds, and cultures.
 North Shore Trail, Lawrenceville Trail, Millvale Trail, Eliza Furnace Trail, South Side Trail – they’re all part of this awesome network of paved wonderland, well-maintained by some hometown organizations.
 Take the whole fam and say hello to PNC Park, the Point, and Kennywood for us!